vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 ### Coordination

 While, the above approach does work, it has some issues.
 For one, it's clunky and unnecessarily verbose.
-But, worse than this, it doesn't actually state a definition of `daughterλ`; since, it leaves open the possibility that the definition of `daughterλ` must still involve additional other properties not stated above.
+But, worse than this, it doesn't actually state a definition of `daughterλ`; since, it leaves open the possibility that the definition of `daughterλ` must still involve additional properties not stated above.
 For this reason, the Navya framework provides a way to explicitly construct a type using a syntax that invokes partitioning under the hood.
 This is accomplished via a syntactic relation called **coordination** [सामानाधिकरण्यम्; sāmānādhikaraṇyam]

 Two words are in coordination if they are either (1) in *apposition* [सहप्रयोगः; sahaprayogaḥ] or (2) coreferential with a pronoun.
 The word 'apposition' is just the name of a particular kind of syntactic relationship between nouns or noun phrases that, in the context of Sanskrit, is indicated either by giving both constituents the same case endings or by putting them together into a compound type called *karmadhārayaḥ* \[कर्मधारयः\].
 When we cite Navya expressions with appositional syntax, we'll express apposition between two noun stems `W` and `V` by putting them next to each other, like in a compound, but with a space separating them.
 We'll do this for *both* the roman script and Sanskritic versions.